drycc/workflow/src/installing-workflow/ingress.md

     --set builder.service.type=LoadBalancer
 ```

-Of course, if you deploy it on a bare machine, you probably don't have Load Balancer.
+Of course, if you deploy it on a bare machine, you probably do not have Load Balancer.
 You need to use NodePort:
 ```
 $ helm install drycc/workflow --namespace drycc \
     --set global.ingress_class=nginx \